-Given a binary tree, count number of nodes in it.
+Given a binary tree of size N, you have to count number of nodes in it.
 For example, count of nodes in below tree is 4.

 For each testcase in new line, print the number of nodes.